Bukit Bintang Boys' Secondary School: Largest squash court complex in Petaling Jaya

 In 1985, a project to construct a new canteen and a gymnasium cum squash courts was completed at a cost nearly half a million Ringgit.
 Students, teachers and parents raised funds over five years from 1981 to 1985.
 Fund-raising projects such as "Jog-a-thon", Canteen Day and School Fun Fair were conducted during the period.
 Upon its completion, it produced the largest squash court facilities in Petaling Jaya.

+The facilities were one of the first Public-Private Initiatives in Malaysia, when the term was still foreign to all of us.
+Ms Jacqueline Toh was the brainchild behind the effort.
+In her memoirs that was pen out in the Bintang '85, the BBBSS school book, she shared her love for squash, and how she has brought squash to BBBSS and then initiated the effort to build the courts.
+The arrangement was to build-and-use, the private company will be managing the courts after school times and the students will be able to use those courts during schools.